top of page

 Even if you're established at another club, you'll need to become LOLGC established.
 Why?
 Each course has different rules and we want to ensure everyone's on an even playing field.

+What It Means?
 An established LOLGC member will mentor you on pace of play, golf etiquette, and our specific course rules.

-Play five rounds with any established member who will attest your scorecard.
+How to Get Established: Play five rounds with any established member who will keep track of your score.
 Here's what's different during establishment:

 • Count every stroke (unlike regular play where you max out at 9 per hole)